Can kernicterus cause cerebral palsy?

 - Arching of the back

-The goal of treatment is to reduce the amount of bilirubin in the newborn’s body before it affects the brain and develops into kernicterus.
+The goal of treatment for severe jaundice is to reduce the amount of bilirubin in the newborn’s body before it affects the brain and develops into kernicterus.

-It involves exposing the bare body to concentrated light.
-This increases the rate at which the body breaks down bilirubin.
+- Phototherapy (light therapy) involves exposing the bare body to concentrated light, which increases the rate at which the body breaks down bilirubin.